When is room selection?

 weekends, a meal plan with more board credits may be a fit for you.

-freshman and sophomore students are required to have at least a Bronze
+Yes, all freshman and sophomore students are required to have at

 Yes, all junior, senior, or graduate students who live in

-non-apartment rooms are required to have at least an Apartment meal
+non-apartment rooms are required to have at least an Apartment/Commuter

-not be attending Saint Martin's University next year, you will need to
+If you will not be attending Saint Martin's University next year, you

 Not Returning Form.